Jortboy3000/j3kOS/README.md

 ### The Specs (Yes, it actually works)

 *   **Bootloader**: Custom 2-stage loader.
 I didn't use GRUB because I'm not lazy.
 It loads the kernel, enables the A20 line, and sets up the GDT.
 *   **Kernel**: Runs in 32-bit Protected Mode.
+Paging enabled (Virtual Memory).
 Flat memory model.
 No segmentation nonsense.
 *   **Interrupts**: Full IDT setup.
 I remapped the PIC because IBM made questionable decisions in the 80s.
+*   **Memory Management**: Full Paging support with a Virtual Memory Manager (VMM).
+We have a physical frame allocator and a heap.
 *   **Graphics**: Custom VGA drivers.
     *   **Text Mode**: 80x25 with hardware cursor handling.
     *   **Graphics Mode**: 320x200 (Mode 13h) with a custom font renderer because BIOS interrupts don't work in protected mode.